My Priorities

 Listen

 Good decisions start with hearing from residents—not as an afterthought, but from the beginning.
 Your voice should shape outcomes before votes are taken.
+That's why I'll hold periodic "Coffee with Doug" sessions at local spots where any Prosper resident can meet with me directly—no appointment needed.

 Plan